5 Reasons to Get Your Blood Pressure Checked Now

 "That's huge,” said Cora Lewis, M.D., professor and chair of the Department of Epidemiology in the University of Alabama at Birmingham School of Public Health, who worked on the study.
 “That's people who did not die.”

 In fact, the benefits of intensive blood pressure control were so obvious that the study was stopped early.
-However, several years of follow-up data, published last month in the New England Journal of Medicine, confirm the initial findings.
+However, several years of follow-up data, published in 2021 in New England Journal of Medicine, confirm the initial findings.

 "The most important message is that blood pressure control is important, that blood pressure control literally saves lives,” says Mahboob Rahman, M.D., professor of medicine at Case Western Reserve University and the division chief of nephrology and hypertension at University Hospitals Cleveland Medical Center.
 “If you work with your doctor to control your blood pressure well, you will be at lower risk of developing heart disease; you live longer, literally.”